This post was deleted.

 hiroimo2

-about 2 years agoAnd the only difference between these differences in data size is the difference between baseline and progressive JPG compression formats, and all dots in the picture are exactly the same.
+over 2 years agoAnd the only difference between these differences in data size is the difference between baseline and progressive JPG compression formats, and all dots in the picture are exactly the same.

 Also, as an addendum, even a difference of a few percent is considered the same here.
 So please remove it.